AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 - Creating an issue in the Issues tab and highlighting the exact problem that you faced.
 I carefully detailed the exact issue that I was facing, including screenshots, error messages, and any other relevent information pertaining to the issue that I was facing.
 (You can have a look at Issue [#2045](https://github.com/AppFlowy-IO/AppFlowy/issues/2045).
 This is a fairly good example of how one can approach roadblocks on their development journey).

 ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/919bfd67-9e32-427e-b817-1ea72c06b0e2)
-*An Example of an Issue created to help gain feedback from the community on how to best tackle it*
+*An example of an issue created to help gain feedback from the community on how to best tackle it*

 - Asking on Discord - you may do so on the <b>flutter-101</b> and <b>rust-101</b> channels.